1960 — SLATE pickets in protest of mandatory ROTC on campus

 The end to mandatory ROTC at UC

-By the summer of 1961, all the nation's armed forces had come to agreement that the nation"s universities could independently choose between voluntary and compulsory ROTC.
-In reaction, ROTC became voluntary at Michigan State, Ohio State and Washington State, but not at U.C.
-The ASUC.
-Ex Com had by this time come around to supporting voluntary ROTC, and in 1961 and 1962 voted to request that the Regents adopt such a program.
+By the summer of 1961, all the nation's armed forces had come to an agreement that the nation"s universities could independently choose between voluntary and compulsory ROTC.
+The ASUC Ex Com had by this time come around to supporting voluntary ROTC, and in 1961 and 1962 voted to request that the Regents adopt such a program.
 In 1961, UC President Clark Kerr recommended abolishing lower division ROTC in favor of a voluntary upper division program.

 In 1962 the Regents finally surrendered and voted to end compulsory ROTC, beginning with the 1962 fall semester.
-Ignoring the impact of five years of student activism, Kerr's recommendations and Academic Senate support, the Regents passed the buck again, this time to the U.S. Defense Department.
-In their decision, the Regents contended that the Defense Department had advised them that "compulsory ROTC was not needed to meet quality standards nor to produce numbers of officers required."
-Clark Kerr was more honest than the Regents, and stated that the their action was taken "responsive to student petitions."
-In the fall of 1962, the head of the Military Science Program at UC Berkeley stated that (now voluntary) ROTC enrollment had declined by 90%.
+In the fall of 1962, the head of the Military Science Program at UC Berkeley stated that ROTC enrollment had declined by 90%.

-I took two years of R.O.T.C. training as a freshman and sophmore.
-I learned to tear down, assemble, oil and shoot an M-1 rifle, hands on tasks that I kind of enjoyed.
+July, 1960.
+Students in their ROTC uniforms picket in favor of voluntary ROTC.
+I took two years of ROTC training as a freshman and sophomore.
+I learned to tear down, assemble and oil an M-1 rifle.

 ROTC (referred to as "Military Science" by the administration) was boring and it was irritating to have to care for and occasionally wear a proper military uniform.
-However, it was treated as an elective and was an easy "A" grade each of the four semesters I took it and earned me 8 units of the 120 required for a Bachelor's Degree.
+However, ROTC was treated as an elective and was an easy "A" grade for each of the four semesters I took it.

 We learned a little military history and had to write a paper on a famous battle.